ajeetraina/catalog-service-node-labspace/docs/07-next-steps.md

 # Next Steps

 Congratulations!
-You've successfully containerized and run the application.
+You've successfully containerized, tested and secured the application.

 ## What You've Learned

+- How to run a multi-container application using Docker Compose
+- How to test a containerized application using Testcontainers
-- How to create and build Docker images
+- How to secure your application using Docker Scout
-- Running containers with proper port mapping
-- Using Docker Compose for multi-service applications
-- Basic debugging and testing techniques

 ## Further Exploration